LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

      *   The English requirement is *waived* only for students who satisfy at least one of the following:

-         *   U.S. citizens and permanent residents
+         *   U.S. citizens and permanent residents.
          *   Students with Bachelor's or higher degree from accredited institutions in the United States,
              United Kingdom, Canada, Australia or New Zealand,